DavidSundland/whats-up-news-events-weather-api-capstone/README.md

 * JavaScript
 * jQuery

-* The app uses the JavaScript getCurrentPosition method to determine user's location, and passes coordinates to <a href="http://ws.geonames.org/">Geo Names</a> to get the country code.
+* The app uses the JavaScript getCurrentPosition method to determine user's location, and passes coordinates to <a href="https://maps.googleapis.com">Google Maps</a> to get the country code.
+The Google Maps API is also used to obtain coordinates from a user-entered address.
 * The app uses AJAX JSON calls to the <a href="https://newsapi.org">News API</a> to return news results.
 * The app uses AJAX JSON calls to the <a href="http://api.eventful.com/">Eventful</a> API to return a list of events.
 * The app uses AJAX JSON calls to the <a href="http://api.openweathermap.org/">Open Weather Map</a> APIs to get weather information.